 Social Media: | Twitter, | LinkedIn,

 My current research activities include exploring non-monetary values of marine ecosystem services in the southwest of England and the West Coast of Scotland as part of the Marine Ecosystems Research Programme (MERP) and developing forecasting tools for emerging zoonotic diseases in India.
 I am also a member of the EKLIPSE Secretariat: EKLIPSE is an EU-funded programme that aims to support better decisions about our environment based on the best available knowledge.
+In addition I am working on two projects in India exploring the socio-ecological drivers of emerging zoonotic diseases, such as Kyasanur Forest Disease, and developing geo-spatial forecasting tools to assist with mitigating outbreaks.

 The first six years of my environmental conservation career were spent working in several environmental advocacy and legal organisations in Melbourne and Darwin, managing fundraising and office development strategies.
 I then moved to the academic sector in 2007, spending three years working as a Research Associate in Charles Darwin University's School for Environmental Research in the Livelihoods and Policy theme.
 I then embarked on my PhD exploring social values of Australian threatened birds.
 This led to a post-doc position at the University of Aberdeen in 2015 where I worked on a knowledge co-production project regarding conservation management of declining ground-nesting bird populations in Scotland.
 I joined CEH in early 2017.